Low birth weight, prematurity and growth retardation: small vulnerable newborns

 Integrated management of small vulnerable newborns: from Kangaroo mother care to the MAMI Care Pathway

-Beyond prevention, there is a series of recommendations based on scientific evidence for the clinical management of small and vulnerable newborns.
-These include the "kangaroo mother method" and skin-to-skin contact with the mother (or other caregiver), exclusive breastfeeding whenever possible, and iron supplementation, among other measures.
+Beyond prevention, there is a body of evidence-based recommendations for the clinical management of small and vulnerable newborns (McGrath, 2023)replace.
+These include kangaroo mother care (WHO, 2025)(WHO, 2025) and skin-to-skin contact with the mother (or another caregiver), exclusive breastfeeding whenever possible, and iron supplementation, among other measures (WHO, 2022)World Health Organization.
+(2022).
+WHO recommendations for care of the preterm or low-birth-weight infant.
+World Health Organization. https://www.who.int/publications/i/item/9789240058262.

 The MAMI Care Pathway approach responds to the needs of high-risk infants and their mothers.